A domain registrar acts as the middleman between the registry operator and a registrant; the person who has registered a domain name.

 In relation to Australian domain names, the .au name space is controlled by Afilias Australia Pty Ltd*; the registry operator for all Australian top level domains (TLDs).
 These are: asn.au, .com.au, id.au, net.au and org.au.
 It is also the operator of second level domains (2LDs): act.au, nsw.au, nt.au, qld.au, sa.au, tas.au, vic.au and wa.au, along with edu.au and gov.au.

 However, Afilias does not offer services directly to the public.
 Through .au Domain Administration Limited (auDA), it provides accreditation to registrars so that those companies can offer registration services to the public.

-A domain name registrar acts as a manager of domain names and makes them available on the Internet in accordance with the guidelines of auDA, or in the case of .com, .net and .org addresses, ICANN.
+A domain name registrar acts as a manager of web addresses and makes them available on the Internet in accordance with the guidelines of auDA, or in the case of .com, .net and .org addresses, ICANN.

 How to register a name: Enter your choice in the search tool and click 'GO'.
 If after the check the domain names search results show your choice is available, you will then have the option to proceed to purchase registration; which is a very quick and easy process - start a search and find your ideal website address now.